Deryl Long

 Protoplanetary Disk Ionization

 Ionization drives important chemical and dynamical processes within protoplanetary disks, including the formation of organics and water and the transport of material throughout the disk via accretion and magneto-hydrodynamics (MHD).
 Despite its importance, the amount of ionization and its distribution in protoplanetary disks is still a key piece of the planet formation puzzle that has yet to be solved.
-In my recent paper I explore the complex 2D ionization environment of the turbulent DM Tau disk using high resolution ALMA observations and astrochemical models.
-Check it out!!
+In a recent paper I explored the complex 2D ionization environment of the turbulent DM Tau disk using high resolution ALMA observations and astrochemical models.
+Stay tuned for upcoming results from a survey of molecular ionization tracers from ALMA!

 Planet Formation on Solar System Scales